ethandhko/NCC-Internship-Blog/_posts/2020-07-26-Five-Week-Experience.md

 ## [Overall](https://docs.google.com/presentation/d/1RVoEcTvRu7Cc0Y63KmuHVtyYzm2Cd28j0QBeL_4fhYA/edit?usp=sharing)

 Throughout this internship, I have learned numerous new skills that I can translate into other areas of my academics.

+## What I learned

+Multi-Omics (Week 1)
+- I learned the importance of multi-omics in cancer research, and how to read its data.

+OmiEmbed (Week 2 ~)
+- Importance for machine learning

+Exploratory Data Analysis & Pandas (Week 3 ~)
+- Practice engaging in exploratory data analysis
+- Getting comfortable with Pandas
+- Creating my own blog post with Pandas commands using Jupyter Notebook

+Omics Playground (Week 4 ~)
+- How to upload files to Omics Playground.
+- Navigating and understanding visualizations.

+Fastpages (Week 5)
+- How to create my own repository on Github
+- reating my own blog post using markdown and jupyter notebook files.
+- Add images, notes, heading, links.

+## Key Takeaways

+Data Analysis
+- Using pandas to edit dataframes
+- Using Omics Playground to provide visualizations
+- Using OmiEmbed to display train test

+Multi-Omics Understanding
+- Reading and understanding research papers and datasets around multi-omics
+- Will help me in my quantitative data analysis for my research paper.
+- Exposure to lots of different types of data.
+- Attempting to understand the data through exploratory analysis.
+- Assistance with applications such as Pandas and Omics Playground

+## Future Goals

+Research Paper
+- Engage in quantitative data analysis in my research paper.
+- Add visualizations to my paper.
+- Will strengthen my claims and findings.

+OmiEmbed Running
+- Solve roadblock I faced in week 5
+- Concatenation of dataframes and upload to OmiEmbed

+Machine Learning
+- Attempt to understand machine learning at a deeper level.
+- Will help me better navigate OmiEmbed for the future.